 No prior programming or CS background required, but an interest in AI is appreciated.

-Students with programming experience will be placed in an advanced batch.
+Students with programming experience may join the advanced batch.

-Prior to the camp, a survey will be sent to help place participants in the appropriate batch based on background and project interests.
+Prior to the program, a survey will be sent to help place participants in the appropriate batch based on their background and project interests.

 AI Project: Students present their project to parents and guests on the final day.
 They complete a shareable digital poster and receive suggestions on taking the project forward.

 Certificate of Achievement: Students are awarded a certificate for the successful completion of the camp on the final day, signed by our faculty and advisors.